Understanding Franchise Law in New York

 Franchise Registration in New York

 New York is a franchise registration state, which means franchisors must register their Franchise Disclosure Document (FDD) with the New York Attorney General’s Investor Protection Bureau before offering or selling franchises.
-Registration requires a $750 filing fee, $150 annual renewal, and timely amendments for material changes.
+Registration requires:

 - FDD Registration with the Attorney General